-- carbon monoxide alarms/detectors placed in a central location outside of sleeping areas; - D. Each bedroom must have at least two means of escape; - E. The exit door(s) nearest the residents' bedrooms must not be locked in a manner that prohibits ease of exit. - F. Residents must not have to travel through any room not under their control (i.e. subject to locking) to reach designated exit, visiting area, dining room, kitchen, or bathroom; and, persons receiving Medicaid HCBS to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS.
-2) Be selected by the person from among setting options including non-disability specific settings and an option for a private unit in a residential setting.-The setting options are identified and documented in the person-centered service plan and are based on the person's needs, preferences, and, for residential settings, resources available for room and board.
+1) Be integrated in and supports full access of persons receiving Medicaid HCBS to the greater community, including opportunities to seek employment and - seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS. - 2) Be selected by the person from among setting options including non-disability specific settings and an option for a private unit in a residential setting.-The setting options are identified and documented in the person-centered service plan and are based on the person's needs, preferences, and, for residential settings, resources available for room and board.
 3) Ensure a person's rights of privacy, dignity and respect, and freedom from coercion and restraint.
-4) Optimize, but not regiment, a person's initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with

-whom to interact.

-5) Facilitate individual

-choice regarding services

-and supports, and who
+4) Optimize, but not regiment, a person's initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact.
+5) Facilitate individual choice regarding services and supports, and who provides them.

-provides them.